intel/gbs/README.rst

 --------------------

 Subcommand `build` is used to push local git code to remote obs build server to build.
-The usage of subcommand `build` can be avaliable using `gbs build --help`
+The usage of subcommand `build` can be available using `gbs build --help`
 ::

   build (bl): test building for current pkg